ShowGamesShowGames

 Breaking down the actual value of Squid Game's prize pool and what it means for players' desperate calculations.

-That giant golden piggy bank hanging above the players' dormitory holds ₩45.6 billion.
+That giant golden piggy bank hanging above the players' dormitory?
+It holds ₩45.6 billion.
 Each death adds ₩100 million more.
-But how much is that actually worth, and does it justify the horror of the games?

-Exchange rates fluctuate, but the prize has ranged between $35-42 million USD depending on the won's strength.
-For a single winner, it's life-changing.
+Exchange rates fluctuate, so the prize has ranged between $35-42 million USD depending on when you calculate.
+For a single winner, it's absolutely life-changing.
 Split among all players?
-Barely enough to clear serious debt.
+Barely enough to clear serious debt for most of them.

 • Average Korean household debt: ~$170,000 USD